-Article by Richa Singh from Economics Wing, GAEE JMI
+Article by Zubiya Moin from Economics Wing, GAEE JMI

 The Reserve Bank of India (RBI) prints money to finance the government’s debt.
 According to some analysts and business leaders, increased expenditure and additional relief measures could be achieved if the RBI increased currency printing.
 When the government is forced to spend more than its budgeted allocations due to a crisis, the central bank has the option of printing more money to meet the additional liquidity demand.
 But then there are critical questions—Why can’t a reserve bank print a plethora of currency notes and distribute them to the poor or use them to pay off debts owed to other countries?